pazz/alot/docs/source/usage/modes/thread.rst

     optional arguments
         :---all: tag all messages in thread.
         :---no-flush: postpone a writeout to the index (Defaults to: 'True').

+.. _cmd.thread.toggleheaders:

+.. describe:: toggleheaders

+    display all headers

+    argument
+        query used to filter messages to affect

 .. _cmd.thread.togglesource: